Pyrdacor/Ambermoon/FileSpecs/Items.md

 0x0024 | uword | Price (see price formula below)
 0x0026 | uword | Weight
 0x0028 | byte[20] | Item name (There is a null byte after the name.
 Rest can be filled with 0x00 or 0x20 bytes.)

+### Durability

+In battles equipment might break.

+Every attack checks for the weapon break of the attacker.

+If the attacker deals damage, the target armor is also checked.

+If the attack is parried instead of the armor check the defenders weapon and shield are checked.

 ### Ability reductions